erikandersen-pariveda/antennae/trunk/Antennae/README.txt

 * INSTALLATION

 Unpack the Antennae.zip directory into a location of your choice.
-See the notes about custom *.build-user.properties below in the CONTENTS section.
+See the notes about custom build-user.properties below in the CONTENTS section.

 * CONTENTS

 build.xml
-	Top level build file that can be used to execute the standard targets on all projects in Antennae.
+	Top level build file that can be used to execute the standard targets on all sample projects in Antennae.

 build-imports.xml
-	Top level import file that specified where the common Ant files are located and pulls in all of the build-asset files.
+	Top level import file that specifies where the common Ant files are located and pulls in all of the build-asset.xml files.

 build-assets.xml
-	Top level build asset file that specified the location of all other build-assets files that should be referenced by Ant.
+	Top level build asset file that specifies the location of all other build-assets.xml files that should be referenced by Ant.

-*.build-user.properties
+build-user.properties.*
 	Sample build-user.properties files.
 Based on your system configuration you might want to copy one of these files to build-user.properties and customize it to your system.